nedbat/coveragepy/doc/index.rst

 .. ifconfig:: not prerelease

-    The latest version is coverage.py 4.3.4, released January 17th 2017.
+    The latest version is coverage.py 4.4, released May 7th 2017.
 It
     is supported on:

     * Python versions 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6.